chef/bento/README.md

 Bento is a project that encapsulates [Packer](https://www.packer.io/) templates for building [Vagrant](https://www.vagrantup.com/) base boxes.
 A subset of templates are built and published to the [bento org](https://app.vagrantup.com/bento) on Vagrant Cloud.
 These published boxes serve as the default boxes for [kitchen-vagrant](https://github.com/test-kitchen/kitchen-vagrant/).

 ***NOTE:**

 - Virutalbox 7.x requires extra config to allow nat network to connect to the host.
 To use uncomment lines #154 and #155 in bento/packer_templates/pkr-variables.pkr.hcl
 - When running packer build command the output directory is relative to the working directory the command is currently running in.
-Suggest running packer build commands from bento root directory for build working files to be placed in bento/builds/<build_name> directory.
-Otherwise if the output_directory variable isn't overwritten a directory called builds/<build_name> will be created in the current working directory
+Suggest running packer build commands from bento root directory for build working files to be placed in bento/builds/(build_name) directory by default.
+If the output_directory variable isn't overwritten a directory called builds/(build_name) will be created in the current working directory that you are running the command from

 ## Using Public Boxes